davdar/maam/writeup/paper.markdown

 ``````````````````````````````````````````````````
 `\end{proposition}`{.raw}
 This is a direct consequence of the monotonicity of step and the Galois
-connections between monads.
+connections between monads `m`, transported through each Galois connection to
+their corrosponding state spaces `Σ`.

 We note that the implementation for our interpreter and abstract garbage
 collector remain the same for each instantiation.
 They scale seamlessly to
 path-sensitive and flow-insensitive variants when instantiated with the
 appropriate monad.

-Recovering flow sensitivity is done through another analysis monad, which we
-develop in Section \ref{a-compositional-monadic-framework} in a more general
-setting.

 # A Compositional Monadic Framework